8 ways to potentially lower your taxes

 6. Look for opportunities to leverage available tax credits

 A tax credit reduces your tax liability, dollar-for-dollar.
 To ensure you’re not missing new credits from the government, review potential credits available to you on a yearly basis.
-For example, the Inflation Reduction Act offers tax credits for taxpayers who purchase a qualified electric vehicle or make certain energy improvements to their homes.2
+For example, the One Big Beautiful Bill Act introduced changes to the tax credits that are available to Americans to claim when they file their taxes.

 7. Consider tax-loss harvesting

-Your next tax bill may be higher due to the sale, but in the long run, you may realize greater tax savings than if you sell when the tax brackets return to their pre-2017 levels.
-Like tax-loss harvesting, this is a complex strategy, so reach out to your financial advisor for guidance on whether this opportunity is appropriate for your unique situation.
+Like tax-loss harvesting, this is a complex strategy, so reach out to your Ameriprise financial advisor for guidance on whether this opportunity is appropriate for your unique situation.

 We can help you identify tax-saving opportunities